Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/README.md

 #### Steps to Transmit the Code

 1. Create the following [files](https://github.com/Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/tree/main/uart_tx_sense) in a folder under VSDSquadron_FM.
-2. Then, open terminal and through the commands "cd"; "cd VSDSquadron_FM" and "cd uart_transmission" enter the folder "UART_tx_sense", where you have created the files.
+2. Then, open terminal and through the commands "cd"; "cd VSDSquadron_FM" and "cd uart_transmission" enter the folder "uart_tx_sense", where you have created the files.
 3. Post this, you may verify that the board is connected through "lsusb" command.
 4. After this, run "make build" and "sudo make flash".